jelrikvh/todo/README.md

 # Todo application

-This application serves very small showcase of how I would set up a PHP/Symfony project with Docker development environment.
+This application serves as a very small showcase of how I would set up a PHP/Symfony project with Docker development environment.

 ## Usage

-To run the application, all you need to have installed are `docker` and `make`.
+To run the application, all you need to have installed are `docker`, `docker-compose`, and `make`.

 Run

     make shell

-to open the PHP container with a shell.

 > You can suffix all `make` commands with `XDEBUG=1` to enable remote step-debugging.
 I chose to not automatically
 > enable xdebug, because it makes the php container significantly slower.